thneves/Tic-Tac-Toe-Game/README.md

   - For linux press Ctrl + Alt + T.
   - If you are on Mac, first click Go > Utilities from the menu bar.
 In the Utilities folder that opens, double-click Terminal.
 - Make sure you are on the right drive where you downloaded or cloned the project folder.
 To do this just write cmd + "the name of your drive " + ":" and press enter.
 For example,  cmd d: and press enter.
 - Navigate to the project folder on the terminal.
 To do this write cmd + "project folder location" and press enter.
 For example on windows, cmd d:\users\john\Tic-Tac-Toe-Game and press enter.
-On linux you have to be carefull about writing '/' instead of '\'.
+On linux you have to be carefull about writing '/' instead.
 - Write "bin\main" on the terminal an press enter.
-Again, on linux make sure you are using '/' instead of '\'.
+Again, on linux make sure you are using '/' instead.
 - Enjoy.

 ## If you don't want to setup the game locally, you can play the game on Repl.it: